lalyos/jfiglet/README.md

 </dependency>
 ```

-Then one could use number of `convertOneLine()` static methods to do the magic
+Then one could use number of `convertOneLine(...)` static methods to do the magic

 ```
 import com.github.lalyos.jfiglet.FigletFont;